Luidog/fms-api-client/README.md

     ✓ should clear invalid sessions (1445ms)
-    ✓ should open sessions with a custom agent automatically ✓ should open sessions with a custom agent on login ✓ should catch the log out error before being removed if the login is not valid (167ms)
+    ✓ should open sessions with a custom agent automatically ✓ should open sessions with a custom agent on login ✓ should close sessions with a custom agent automatically ✓ should catch the log out error before being removed if the login is not valid (167ms)

   ContainerData Capabilities